Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 - Anti-inflammatory fats that support brain health, skin, and hormone production.

-3: Fiber and Micronutrients (Magnesium, B Vitamins)
+3: Fibre and Micronutrients (Magnesium, B Vitamins)

-- Help regulate digestion, reduce estrogen reabsorption, and nourish your nervous system—like a wellness team working quietly in the background.
+- Help regulate digestion, reduce estrogen reabsorption, and nourish your nervous system like a wellness team working quietly in the background.

 How Lignans Affect Estrogen Balance